 Edgewood College is committed to making a life-changing education more affordable and accessible to more people than ever before.
 Courses in the Superintendent Licensure Program are $600 per credit for Academic Year 2021-2022 (effective Summer 2021).

-The Superintendent/District Leadership concentration prepares you for a licensed position as a principal, superintendent, or other school site district administrators.
+The Superintendent/District Leadership License Courses prepare you for a licensed position as a principal, superintendent, or other school site district administrators.